 TU Dresden Tests World’s First Additively Manufactured Aerospike Engine with Sustainable Fuel

-World’s First Hot Gas Test of Additive Manufactured Aerospike Engine
+World’s First Hot Gas Test of Additively Manufactured Aerospike Engine

-Scientists at Technische Universität Dresden, Germany, have successfully completed the world’s first hot gas test of an additively manufactured aerospike engine using a sustainable fuel combination.
-This achievement is part of the ASPIRER project, funded by the European Space Agency (ESA), and marks a significant milestone in space propulsion technology.
-The test was conducted in collaboration with the Fraunhofer Institute for Material and Beam Technology IWS, ArianeGroup, and the Warsaw Institute of Aviation.
-The engine was tested using a blend of highly concentrated hydrogen peroxide and kerosene, offering a more eco-friendly alternative to traditional rocket fuels.
+Scientists at Technische Universität Dresden, Germany, have successfully conducted the first hot gas test of an additively manufactured aerospike engine.
+This milestone, part of the ASPIRER project funded by the European Space Agency (ESA), used a sustainable fuel mix.
+The test, conducted with the Fraunhofer Institute, ArianeGroup, and the Warsaw Institute of Aviation, featured a blend of hydrogen peroxide and kerosene—an eco-friendly alternative to conventional rocket fuels.

-During the test, the engine was successfully operated in both monopropellant and bi-propellant modes.
-In monopropellant mode, hydrogen peroxide decomposes via a chemical catalyst, producing water vapour and oxygen—making it an environmentally friendly fuel option.
-In bi-propellant mode, kerosene is injected into the engine, causing the mixture to ignite spontaneously without additional mechanical components.
-The engine delivered 6 kilonewtons of thrust at full load—equivalent to the weight of 600 kilograms.
+The engine performed well in both monopropellant and bi-propellant modes.
+In monopropellant mode, hydrogen peroxide decomposes via a catalyst to produce water vapor and oxygen, which is more environmentally friendly.
+In bi-propellant mode, kerosene ignites automatically without extra mechanical parts, delivering 6 kilonewtons of thrust—equivalent to 600 kilograms.

 Overcoming Aerospike Engine Challenges with Additive Manufacturing

-Aerospike engines are known for their fuel efficiency and compact design compared to traditional bell-nozzle engines, but they present challenges in terms of cooling and control.
-The scientists were able to overcome these obstacles using advanced Additive Manufacturing techniques, specifically Laser Powder Bed Fusion (PBF-LB).
-The process enabled the creation of more complex and effective engine geometries, essential for effective cooling and performance.
-The team also tested a newly developed heat-resistant ceramic coating for the combustion chamber elements, ensuring better durability and performance at high temperatures.
+Aerospike engines are more efficient and compact than traditional bell-nozzle engines, but face cooling and control challenges.
+The team overcame these by using Laser Powder Bed Fusion (PBF-LB) to create more complex engine designs for better cooling and performance.
+They also tested a new heat-resistant ceramic coating to improve durability at high temperatures.

 Aerospike Engines for Future Space Missions